wallabag/wallabag/docs/en/user/configuration.rst

 wallabag calculates a reading time for each article.
 You can define here, thanks to this list, if you are a fast or a slow reader. wallabag will recalculate the reading time for each article.

-Where do you want to be redirected to after marking an article as read?
+Where do you want to be redirected after mark an article as read?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each time you'll do some actions (after marking an article as read/favorite,